Price Action Trading Strategies for 2021 - System, Patterns & Course

 Price Action Forex Trading

-As price action trading involves the analysis of price and volume (predominantly price), it can be used in all the financial markets.
+As price action trading involves the analysis of price and volume (predominantly price), it can be used in all financial markets.
 It includes the forex, commodity, bonds, derivatives, and equity market.

 However, the forex market has extra advantages as compared to other markets, such as: